-The struggle for equal voting rights goes back to the early 20th century, when women were only able to vote in certain states.
+The struggle for equal voting rights dates back to the early 20th century when women were only able to vote in certain states.
 After years of activism, the 19th Amendment was ratified stating, “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by a state in account of sex.
 Congress shall have power to enforce this article by appropriate legislation.”

 For many years, women put their lives at risk for the ability of future generations being able to vote.
 In fact, communities have come together in the past decades with record breaking numbers of woman elected and some of the highest turnouts of woman voters.
 The League of Women Voters website contains data supporting this.
-This is the start of the new generation of voices becoming heard.

 “Voting is important because it’s the key part of a functioning democracy, without the participation of citizens the democracy would fall and that would be bad, also because I’m a woman we fought for this right for a long time through woman suffrage and its part of the constitution that we get to vote.”
 Schmitt said.
 “So I think it’s important that every American use their liberties to fight for a free country.”

-Another Brockport student Teagan Bunce agrees.
+Another Brockport student Teagan Bunce agreed.

 “Voting is important as each candidate has the power to determine each of our safety and economic security.
 We must vote to ensure the policies put forth by each candidate align with the goals of our county’s future.”
-Bunce stated.
+Bunce said.
 “Also, as a woman I feel motivated to vote as we fought for the right for the 19th amendment.”

 Coordinator of Community Services and Civic Engagement Melissa Szurgyi stressed the importance of voting and why Brockport is holding these events.